Wawadish/GoblinSlayer/README.md

 School Project by Samuel Bergeron and Walid Madih.

-To Do:
+Left To Do:

 -Implement the core elements of classic Space Invaders (1978 Release)

--Find assets (Images, Music, Sound Effects) -> doesn't have to look like original game

--Pre-load all the assets with Asset Manager class
+-Find Game Over Sound

 -Space ship moves with mouse and shoots on left click